BVISHNU78/Rehoboam_AI/README.md

 # Rehoboam_AI

-**Rehoboam_AI** is an AI-powered **Open Source Intelligence (OSINT) prediction system** designed to gather real-time intelligence from the open web and generate strategic insights, forecasts, and risk assessments.
+**Rehoboam_AI** is an AI-powered multi-source intelligence analyzer that collects real-time data from public web sources and uses large language models to generate structured insights, trend analysis, and risk signals.
+Designed to demonstrate how AI can assist in interpreting unstructured information for decision support.

 The system uses **SearXNG meta-search** to collect information from multiple sources and analyzes it using **local AI models via Ollama**.